 Business credit market data reports organized on executive desk

-The NFIB Small Business Economic Trends report (2026) found that 32% of small business owners cited financing cost as a primary operational concern — up from 24% in 2023.
-Credit access and credit cost are inseparable issues for most small businesses.
+The NFIB Small Business Economic Trends report found that 32% of owners cited financing cost as a concern.
+This increased from 24% in 2023.

 • Bank LOC approval rate for small businesses: ~47% (Federal Reserve SBCS, 2025)